stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

   <xacro:arg name="use_zed_localization" default="true" />
   ```

-* `camera_name`: sets the name of the camera to be used as prefix for the names of the link and joint of the camera URDF model.
+* `camera_name`: sets the name of the camera to be used as prefix for the name of the links and joints of the camera URDF.
-* `camera_model`: sets the model of the camera to correctly load the visual 3D model and set dimensions and the biases for the mounting points.
+* `camera_model`: sets the model of the camera to load the relative visual 3D mesh, set the camera dimensions, and set the values biases for the mounting points.
 * `use_zed_localization`: allows to set the correct TF tree in case ZED Localization is used as the main localization engine, or an external localization engine (e.g. the [Robot Localization](https://index.ros.org/p/robot_localization/github-cra-ros-pkg-robot_localization/) package) is used.

 ### Add a Robot model

 First of all the URDF must contain the description of the robot.
-In the example we import the `scout_mini.xacro` file from the `scout_description` package.
-We provide this file in the GitHub repository [scout_ros2](https://github.com/stereolabs/scout_ros2) that is a fork of the original repository containing customizations and fixes.
+In this tutoria we import the `scout_mini.xacro` file from the `scout_description` package.

+We provide this file in the GitHub repository [scout_ros2](https://github.com/stereolabs/scout_ros2) that is a fork of the original repository with a few customizations and fixes.

 ```xml
   <xacro:include filename="$(find scout_description)/urdf/scout_mini.xacro" />